How Much Do Car Washes Make? A Guide to 2024 Profits

 The life cycle of this type of a syndication might look like this:

 #1.
-Acquisition: Projects which need capital are identified by sponsors.
+Acquisition: Projects that need capital are identified by sponsors.

 #2.
 Underwriting: After researching, sponsors document their investment theses, including due diligence and assumptions.